Skip to Content

 Citronella

-Citronella is part of the geranium family and while most of us enjoy its citrusy aroma, mosquitos, insects, and more importantly, cats, do not enjoy it.
+Citronella is part of the geranium family.
+While most of us enjoy its citrusy aroma, mosquitos, insects, and more importantly, cats, don’t.

 Check the price of citronella at Planting Tree.